kaievns/the-log/posts/lead/inverse-conway.md

 ---
 slug: BfUL8
+date: 15 May 2023
 title: The inverse Conway's manoeuvre
+description: An article about interdependency between architecture and org structure
+thumbnail: ./images/inverse-conway.png
+tags:
+  - leadership
+  - management
+medium:
+  tags:
+    - Leadership
+    - Management
+    - Engineering management
+    - Technical leadership
+    - Strategy
+  id: e92a18a200e9
 ---

 Today we're going to be looking at an often forgotten topic: the interdependency between the software architecture and an organisation structure; and how to use that to one's advantage.

-## Who is Conway
+## Who is Conway?

-There are two luminary people in software engineering named Conway that are often mistakenly thought to be the same person.
+There are two luminary people in software engineering named Conway who are often mistakenly thought to be the same person.
 One is a british mathematician _John_ Conway famous for creating the
 [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-And the other is _Melvin_ Conway an american computer scientist who postulated the following idea:
+And the other one is _Melvin_ Conway an american computer scientist who postulated the following idea:

 > Organizations, who design systems, are constrained to produce designs which